 For my private tasks I use Remember The Milk.
 A great product, all in the cloud with an attractive Android companion app.
 Todoist also seems to be a great product.

 Recently I have started to use Evernote.
 At first it seemed a bit strange but I love it now.
 There were lots of little files and information lying around in a "stuff" folder.
 I was never too happy with that.
 OK, it wasn't in paper form any more (I scan everything) so the weight, storage space and flammable hazard were no longer an issue but it just isn't easy to search.
 With Evernote you upload the images, pdf files quotations etc. and attach tags to each note.
-Evernote even parse the text in the pdfs which really helps with searching.
+Evernote even parses the text in the pdfs which really helps with searching.
 My notes are building up nicely and I find it hugely helpful to access this from any computer.
 Often I find I remember there was that snippet of information I filed but it's at home on the desktop computer in the "stuff" folder so "I'll look it up and email it to you when I get home".
 What's also really cool is the Android app integration with the camera.
 See something interesting in the newspaper, at a presentation, trade show etc.?
 Just snap it into Evernote and then file it or read up on it later!

 There is a really cool video series on how to use Evernote called The Secret Weapon.